ledger-direct/ledger-direct-woocommerce/readme.txt

 3. Activate the plugin.
 4. Go to WooCommerce -> Settings -> Payments and enable the LedgerDirect gateway to manage the plugin settings.
 5. Configure the plugin settings, including your XRP Ledger account details and the currencies you want to accept.

+== Test Payments ==

+To test the plugin, you can configure it to use the XRP Ledger Testnet.
+This allows you to simulate transactions without using real funds.
+Follow these steps:
+1. Go to the plugin settings in WooCommerce.
+2. Enable the Testnet mode.
+3. Use a test XRP Ledger account to make test payments.
+5. You can create test account from https://xrpl.org/xrp-testnet-faucet.html for XRP or https://tryrlusd.com/ for RLUSD.

+== Frequently Asked Questions ==

 == Changelog ==